Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Analysis and Results

 The positions and redshifts of the galaxies associated with the DLA at $z_{\rm abs} = 0.4503$ are tabulated in \autoref{tab:Positions}.
 For galaxies A and B, the continuum emission is clear and there is evident \ion{Ca}{ii} H\&K and \ion{Na}{i} D absorption.
 The remaining galaxies (X and Y) have faint continuum emission, but \ion{Ca}{ii} absorption is still present.
-Emission lines [\ion{O}{ii}] and H$\beta$ can be seen in all four group members as seen in \autoref{fig:emission_fluxes}, with H$\gamma$ also prominent in galaxies B and Y. \autoref{fig:balmer_lines} reveals that the spectra of galaxies A, B and Y also feature higher-order Balmer lines ($\mathrm{H}\epsilon$, $\mathrm{H}\zeta$, $\mathrm{H}9$, $\mathrm{H}10$, $\mathrm{H}11$ \text{and} $\mathrm{H}12$).
-While analysis of the underlying stellar population for these galaxies is difficult due to the low signal-to-noise ratio (S/N), the lines reveal the presence of a significant population of A-type stars.
-Indeed, this is supported by fits using the Penalized Pixel-Fitting software \textsc{PPXF}\footnote{https://pypi.org/project/ppxf/} v7.0.0 \citep{Cappellari2004, Cappellari2017} and MILES stellar library \citep{Sanchez-Blazquez2006, Falcon-Barroso2011}, where A-type stars are among the highest weighted stellar templates for the three galaxies.
+Emission lines [\ion{O}{ii}] and H$\beta$ can be seen in all four galaxies (Fig. \ref{fig:emission_fluxes}), with H$\gamma$ also prominent in galaxies B and Y (see \ref{fig:OII_NB} for a synthetic continuum-subtracted narrowband image centred on [\ion{O}{ii}]).
+Fig. \ref{fig:balmer_lines} shows that the spectra of galaxies A, B and Y also feature higher-order Balmer lines ($\mathrm{H}\epsilon$, $\mathrm{H}\zeta$, $\mathrm{H}9$, $\mathrm{H}10$, $\mathrm{H}11$ \text{and} $\mathrm{H}12$).
+While analysis of the underlying stellar population for these galaxies is difficult due to the low signal-to-noise ratio of the continuum, the lines reveal the presence of a significant population of A- or F-type stars.
+Indeed, this is supported by fits using the Penalized Pixel-Fitting software \textsc{PPXF}\footnote{https://pypi.org/project/ppxf/} v7.0.0 \citep{Cappellari2004, Cappellari2017} and MILES stellar library \citep{Sanchez-Blazquez2006, Falcon-Barroso2011}, where A-type stars are among the highest-weighted stellar templates for the three galaxies.